jwodder/check-wheel-contents/README.rst

 section of the wheel that cannot be imported due to one or more of their path components being invalid Python identifiers.

+Common causes:

+- *(Build tool agnostic)* You gave a package directory or module a name containing a hyphen or other character not allowed in Python identifiers.

+  **Solution**: Rename the offending directory or module to remove the offending character, most likely by changing it to an underscore.

+- *(Build tool agnostic)* You gave a package directory or module the name of a Python keyword.

+  **Solution**: Rename the offending directory or module.

 W005 — Wheel contains common toplevel directory in library
 ----------------------------------------------------------